“Price is what you pay, value is what you get”

 Value investing also has a long-term outlook.
 Value investors are buy-and-hold investors who are with the company for the long term.
 Unlike other investors who might sell their shares within a year or two, value investors believe in the long-term capital gains and are willing to hold on to their investments, as long as possible.

 Comparing with growth investing, which is more about finding stocks that produced more than average returns in the past, value investing is more about the future of the stocks.
-Growth stocks are generally overpriced, whereas value investors look for undervalued stocks on a discount.
+Growth stocks are generally overpriced, whereas value investors look for undervalued stocks at a discount.

 Who are some successful value investors?